-I am a historian of Latina/o/xs, race, labor, and popular culture whose work questions the meaning of foodways, migration, and citizenship in the modern United States.
-I received my PhD in History from the University of Illinois at Urbana-Champaign (2021).
-As a Postdoctoral Fellow with the Center for Research on Race and Ethnicity in Society, I will be working on my book manuscript, tentatively titled Latino Encounters: Mexicans, Mexican-Americans, and Puerto Ricans in Michigan, 1929-1971.
-Drawing on multi-lingual research from U.S., Mexican, and Puerto Rican archives, this project examines three groups of Latina/o/xs as they forged national and transnational networks through postwar migration and agricultural labor.
-In the History Department, I will teach courses on Latina/o/xs, migration, labor, and citizenship.
+I am an historian of Latinxs, race, labor, and popular culture whose work questions the meaning of foodways, migration, and citizenship in the modern United States.
+I received my PhD in History from the University of Illinois at Urbana-Champaign in 2021.
+Afterwards, I completed a Postdoctoral Fellowship with Indiana University, Bloomington’s Center for Research on Race and Ethnicity in Society (CRRES).
+Currently, I’m an Assistant Professor in the Department of History and the Latino Studies Program.
+At IU, I teach courses on Latinxs, Latin American and Caribbean migration, labor, and citizenship.

 Juan Ignacio Mora